intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

-Executing Confidential TF Serving With Kubernetes
+Executing Confidential TF Serving with Kubernetes
 --------------------------------------------------
 In this section, we will setup Kubernetes on the SGX-enabled machine.
 Then we will use Kubernetes to start multiple TensorFlow Serving containers.